Right-Wingers Freak Out About Pentagon’s Anti-Extremist Initiative

-Category: World Politics Hits: 2Predictable as ever, conservatives are gearing up to defend their increasingly extremist voter base in the wake of the Jan.
+Category: World Politics Hits: 4Predictable as ever, conservatives are gearing up to defend their increasingly extremist voter base in the wake of the Jan.
 6 Capitol insurrection by trotting out their timeworn “bloody shirt” trope—you know, the one that “makes a victim out of the bully and a bully out of the victim”—even as government officials try to grapple with the fallout from the manifest reality of a far-right-wing insurgency on our doorsteps.
 As always, the problem isn’t far-right seditionist violence, the problem is the people calling it out and trying to reel it in.
 Right-wing pundits are currently attempting to repeat the travesty of 2009, when conservative media claimed a Department of Homeland Security memo warning of an increase in far-right organizing and recruitment, particularly directed at military veterans, was proof of plans to persecute conservatives.
 This time, they’re directing the same sort of self-owning complaints at the military’s announced efforts to root out far-right extremists—the kind who would participate in an armed insurrection—from their ranks.

 Read more https://crooksandliars.com/2021/03/right-wingers-freak-out-about-pentagon-s